-Hawley Hilton McAuliffe is the granddaughter of Conrad N. Hilton and has long been an active community volunteer.
+Hawley Hilton McAuliffe is the granddaughter of Conrad N. Hilton.
+She has spent her entire adult life as an active community volunteer.

-She serves on the seven-member international jury that selects the recipient of the annual Conrad N. Hilton Humanitarian Prize and previously served on the governing board of the Conrad N. Hilton Fund for Sisters.
+For the past seven years, she has been part of the international jury that selects the recipient of the annual Conrad N. Hilton Humanitarian Prize and previously served on the governing board of the Conrad N. Hilton Fund for Sisters.

 Hawley is the proud mother of two grown sons and grandmother of one grandson.